rickpastoor/scrummer/README.md

 Sketching out your sprints is pretty hard, just like planning in general.
 I found myself counting points during planning and refinement sessions to see how much work can be done in one sprint.
 Scrummer now has a feature to help you with this: separators.

 Add a new card with the contents `#!!` anywhere in your board.
 It will count the points that are added to the card above it.
 You can add multiple separators in a single column: it will always start counting from the separator above.
+This allows you to prepare your sprints in advance, all within your Trello board.